102 Elements on the Face of a Mailpiece

 3.3 First-Class Mail and USPS Ground Advantage — Retail Markings

-Each single-piece price First-Class Mail and USPS Ground Advantage — Retail piece must have a delivery address but is not required to bear a price marking.
-A price marking may be printed on a shipping address label as service indicators composed of a service icon and service banner.
+[4-1-24] Each single-piece price First-Class Mail and USPS Ground Advantage — Retail piece must have a delivery address but is not required to bear a price marking.
+When a shipping address label is used, the basic required price marking must be printed as provided under 202.3.9.

 3.4 Media Mail, Library Mail, and USPS Retail Ground Markings

-Mailers must print the basic required Package Services subclass marking—“Media Mail,” or “Library Mail” on each piece claimed at the respective price.
+[4-1-24] Mailers must print the basic required Package Services subclass marking—“Media Mail,” or “Library Mail” on each piece claimed at the respective price.
 The basic required marking must be placed in the postage area (i.e., printed or produced as part of, or directly below or to the left of, the permit imprint indicia or meter stamp or impression).
-Optionally, the basic required marking may be printed on the shipping address label as service indicators composed of a service icon and service banner (see Exhibit 3.4):
+When a shipping address label is used, the basic required price marking must be printed as provided under 202.3.9.

 3.5 Marking Expedited Handling on Mail